MichanAngel/MichanAngel/README.md

 - 👋 Hi, I’m @MichanAngel
 - bagaimana kau memakaiku?
-Type.menu
+Type .menu
+- Dan selamat datang juga...

 <!---
 MichanAngel/MichanAngel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.